-In fiscal year 2011, the Authority issued its 2011-2 bonds in a variable rate Window Bond mode.
-As with the Authority's other variable rate bonds, the Window Bondholders can tender the bonds at any time.
-However, unlike the Authority's other variable rate bonds, where the bondholders will receive payment on any tendered bonds 7 days from the tender, Window Bondholders are not required to receive funds for the tender until after a 30 day remarketing period and an additional 180 day funding window period.
-Due to this 210 day funding period, the

-Authority is not required to obtain any type of liquidity support for the 2011-2 bonds.
-Window Bondholders receive an interest rate on the Window Bonds at a fixed spread over the Securities Industry and Financial Markets Association Municipal Swap IndexTM ("SIFMA").
-The initial spread to the SIFMA index is 9 basis points.
+In fiscal year 2011, the Authority issued the 2011-2 bond in a variable rate window bond mode.
+As with the Authority's other variable rate bonds, the window bondholders could tender the bonds at any time.
+However, unlike the Authority's other variable rate bonds, where the bondholders will receive payment on any tendered bonds 7 days from the tender, window bondholders was not required to receive funds for the tender until after a 30-day remarketing period and an additional 180-day funding window period.
+Due to this 210 day funding period, the Authority was not required to obtain any type of liquidity support for the 2011-2 bonds.
+Window bondholders received an interest rate on the window bonds at a fixed spread over the Securities Industry and Financial Markets Association Municipal Swap IndexTM ("SIFMA").
+The initial spread to the SIFMA index was 9 basis points.
+The bonds were refunded in March 2021.